 In this vibrant city, you can try out adrenalin-pumping activities like bungy jumping or skydiving, catch a ferry to a stunning wine-growing island and even hop on a scenic flight over the city where you can capture some breathtaking aerial photos.
 As well as that, there are literally hundreds of awesome restaurants and bars for you to relax in.

-So, if you’re fortunate enough to be planning a visit to ‘the city of sails,’ I want you to know all the best Auckland activities so that you can make the most of your time there.
+So, if you’re fortunate enough to be planning a visit to ‘the city of sails,’ I want you to know all the best Auckland tours and activities so that you can make the most of your time there.
 I’ve put together this huge list of 35 things to do in Auckland, and I hope it will help you plan a truly fun time in the area.

 Here are the 35 best things to do in Auckland, New Zealand!

 The BEST Things to do in Auckland

 Auckland is known as the ‘city of sails’ due to the sheer number of yachts and boats located in the harbor here.
 So, what better way to explore the massive harbor than on a harbor cruise.
 There are several cruises to choose from depending on your budget and what you want from the experience.